autismoAI/autismoAI/README.md

 - 💞️ I’m looking to collaborate on different simple proyects to get me started.
 - 📫 How to reach me, follow my work and give me any inputs!
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I've graduated over 30 years ago from Software Engineer.
-I have lots of experience but trying to keep up with Tech.
+- ⚡ Fun fact: I've graduated over 30 years ago as a Software Engineer, I hold Bachelor's and Master's degree.
+I have lots of experience but also trying to keep up with Tech.

 <!---
 autismoAI/autismoAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.